Archive:Consumption of energy

 - Data extracted in June 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
-This article will be merged in July 2018 to the article Energy trends.
+This article was merged in September 2018 to the article Energy statistics - an overview.

 The European Union (EU) has pledged to cut its energy consumption by 20 % (compared with projected levels) by 2020.
 This article describes how the consumption of energy in the EU-28 has developed in recent years, highlighting a shift from fossil fuels to renewable energy sources, such as hydropower, solar energy, wind power and biofuels; it also looks at the development of energy use by various transport modes.